Objective diameter: 42 mm

 • Eye relief: on the Optika, the useful eye relief (see spec in post #1) is a bit tight for people observing with eye glasses.
 I don‘t, but tried it out anyway and found that it was not easy to see the entire fov with the glasses on.

 Overall, when it comes to image quality, it seems to me that the price is a good indicator, also at Meopta.
-The MeoStar is at the top, an excellent 10×42 as confirmed by Lee; the MeoPro is a good middle class binocular and competes well with its peers; and the Optika appears to be a competitive lower middle class bino.
+The MeoStar is at the top, an excellent 10×42 as confirmed by other reviewers; the MeoPro is a good middle class binocular and competes well with its peers; and the Optika appears to be a competitive lower middle class bino.
 All three share excellent finish and mechanics.

 Of course, the Optika needs now to be further reviewed under “field conditions” and compared with competitors.
-A first tentative side-bx side with the same size Zeiss Terra would indicate more sharpness / contrast in the image of the Optika (although in terms of price, the Terra compares with the MeoPro, not the Optika).
+A first tentative side-by side with the same size Zeiss Terra would indicate more sharpness / contrast in the image of the Optika (although in terms of price, the Terra compares with the MeoPro, not the Optika).